-As we look to this production and future versions of A Christmas Carol, it has been our priority that an actor with lived experience of disability and/or chronic illness be sought to play "Tim" in our productions of Dickens' classic story.
-In 2022, Tim will be played at most performances by Elias Martin, a young disabled actor from Leduc.
+It is now Citadel Theatre's priority that actors with lived experience of disability and/or chronic illness be sought to play "Tim" in our productions of Dickens' classic story.
+In 2023, Tim will be played at performances by Elias Martin from Leduc and Emmy Richardson from St. Albert!